hectorpefo/prepublication/_posts/2020-07-17-Catch-Yertle.md

 ```
 Tortoise finishes in 8 days, 14:06:28.086999
 Hare starts at 0:03:35 and finishes in 8 days, 14:06:28.086999
+Precision of hare start time is 1e-10 seconds
 [Finished in 0.3s]
 ```